 (2) Violation of this division shall be considered a Class A violation as defined by Oregon Revised Statutes.

-(H) Taunting.
+(H) Taunting

 (1) No person shall taunt, disturb or attempt to provoke a dog by throwing rocks, sticks or other objects at the dog.
 They shall not attempt to taunt, disturb or provoke a dog by yelling, directing unreasonable noise towards the dog or use an explosive device.